 Grants focus on bicycle infrastructure projects and will fund engineering, design, construction and labor costs up to $10,000 and not more than 50% of the total project costs.
 Nonprofits as well as city, county, state or federal agencies or departments may apply.

-Applications are due October 31 each year.
+Applications are due in October each year.

 Established in 2021, the Trek Foundation funds trail projects that help preserve land, are open to the public and free to use, and will be activated by the local community.